Perry-Pedrosa/RASanalysis/README.md

 ## Introduction

-In 2013, Kent Lee Platte, a self proclaimed Maths junkie created a model to convert a group of metrics into a scoring system for prospective NFL players.
-This would come to be known as [RAS](https://ras.football/) or Relative Athetic Score.
+In 2013, Kent Lee Platte created a model to convert a group of metrics into a scoring system for prospective NFL players.
+This would come to be known as [RAS](https://ras.football/)
 Kent tells the story of how he came up with the system which provides a lot of context [here](https://www.prideofdetroit.com/2016/5/16/11678686/relative-athletic-scores-what-they-are-and-why-they-work).

 If nothing else, I hope that you can at least take away from this how a non NFL affiliated individual, driven by his passion for data and football created a model that made NFL scouting a lot easier and whether he knows it or not, changed the landscape for "pre draft" analysts for years to come.